Corvimae/PlumeVN/README.md

 width: The width of the rectangle<br>
 height: The height of the rectangle<br>
-fillColor: The background color of the rectangle.
-If no fillColor is specified, the element is not filled.<br>
+fillColor: The background color of the rectangle.<br>
 strokeColor: The border color of the rectangle.
-If no borderColor is specified, no border is drawn.

 ####UIRoundedRect

 Represents a rectangle with rounded corners.
 Extends UIRect.